Effectiveness and detection of denial of service attacks in Tor

 \section{Introduction}

 A low-latency anonymous communication system attempts to allow near-real-time communication between hosts while hiding the identity of these hosts from various types of observers (including each other).
 Such a system is useful whenever communication privacy is desirable --- personal, medical, legal, governmental, or financial applications all may require some degree of privacy.
-Financial applications that might benefit from such privacy include e-cash or credit systems, contract proposal and acceptance, or retrieval of financial data.

-Dingledine, Mathewson, and Syverson~\citeyear{tor-design} developed The Onion Router (Tor) for such communication.
-Tor (and other related systems) anonymizes communication by sending it along paths of anonymizing proxies.
-Syverson et al.~\citeyear{syverson-pet00} showed that such systems are vulnerable to a passive adversary (one who does not modify traffic in any way) who controls the first and last proxies along such a path; roughly speaking, the attack involves a cross-correlation of timing data.
+Dingledine, Mathewson, and Syverson~\citeyearpar{tor-design} developed the Onion Routing network \emph{Tor} for such communication.
+Tor anonymizes communication by sending it along paths of anonymizing proxies, encrypting messages in layers so that each proxy only knows its neighbors in the path.

+Syverson et al.~\citeyearpar{syverson-pet00} showed that such systems are vulnerable to a passive adversary (one who does not modify traffic in any way) who controls the first and last proxies along such a path; roughly speaking, the attack involves a cross-correlation of timing data.
 Active attacks, and in particular, denial of service (DoS) attacks, can increase the power of an otherwise limited attacker.
-For example, Dingledine, Shmatikov, and Syverson~\citeyear{sync-batching} analyzed the impact of DoS on different configurations of mix networks.
-The Crowds design paper~\cite{crowds:tissec} examined the impact of circuit interruptions on anonymity.
+For example, Dingledine, Shmatikov, and Syverson~\citeyearpar{sync-batching} analyzed the impact of DoS on different configurations of mix networks.
+The Crowds design paper~\citet{crowds:tissec} examined the impact of circuit interruptions on anonymity.
 And the original Tor design paper describes various denial of service attacks.

-More recently, Borisov et al.~\citeyear{ccs07-doa} showed that an adversary willing to engage in denial of service (DoS) could increase her probability of compromising anonymity.
+More recently, Borisov et al.~\citeyearpar{ccs07-doa} showed that an adversary willing to engage in denial of service (DoS) could increase her probability of compromising anonymity.
 When a path is reconstructed after a denial of service, new proxies are chosen, and thus the adversary has another chance to be on the endpoints of the path.